Akbar2998/Coursera-2D-Shooter-game/README.md

 # Coursera-2D-Shooter-game
-This mini respository included 2 projects : Solar system and Shooter 2D game
+This mini respository included 1 project : This is just Solar system project